Mining-Mine/mingmines-paper/README.md

 **Yu Hui**: Processing landsat data as well as related feature using AWS

-**Charlotte**:  Data processinng and engineering a scalable data collection pipeline.
+**Kevin**: Feature generatig and visualization

-**Kevin**: Responsible mainly for training the machine learning model, analyze the performance, and conducting respective visualization.
+**Charlotte**:  Responsible mainly for training the machine learning model, analyze the performance, and conducting respective visualization.